Willgunter/Discord-Clone/README.md

 - Write something about RESTful apis in resume once you get it to work more --> might look good to resume ppl

+- Get it to work with different screen sizes

 - Should I add delete functionality to messages?
 I really don't want to because that would maybe take time? would it really though? like it could be just a button where it Deletes it from the collection and it refreshes the page? would it really be that hard? would Update / edit button be hypothetically that easy as well?
 I could put something about CRUD it in my resume... (would it really be that good though?)

 - ✅✅✅ideas for server names: